How

 people are riding less.
 If you shop around bargains

-are available year round.
+that are leaving Beijing.
 There are some local

 chat sites that occasionally post sales.
 The only